-In December 2013, Mr. De Vivo published his first full-length piece of fiction, entitled "Imputed Knowledge."
-Based on his background in philosophy and law, the book allows these areas to converge in the immediate aftermath of a hijacking.
-As the main character (Priore) is caught in the cross-hairs of a revenge plot against him, incendiary knowledge about questionable airport security on the day of the 767's hijacking leaves Priore accountable for "what he should have known" about defects in security.
+In December 2013, Mr. De Vivo published his debut novel, "Imputed Knowledge."
+Based on his background in philosophy and law, De Vivo brings these disciplines together where Faith and Reason either converge or collide.
+As Saint (Pope) John Paul II characterized the issue, Faith abandoned by Reason is an "Unthinking Faith," whereas, together, they become the "Wings On Which The Human Spirit Soars Toward Wisdom" (Fides et Ratio Papal Encyclical 1998).
+In the immediate aftermath of a hijacking, the main character (Jude Priore) is caught in the cross-hairs of a revenge plot against him, incendiary knowledge about questionable airport security on the day of the 767's hijacking leaves Priore accountable for "what he should have known" about defects in security.
 In the grander scheme of things, Priore's work on litigation arising out of so many catastrophic events such as the hijacking leads him to find innocent suffering incomprehensible if God is Omniscient.
 As knowledge of the seeming ruse in airport security is "imputed" to Priore, so, too, is Priore guilty of "imputing" Omniscience to God.
 Otherwise, he asks, wouldn't an All Knowing God arrest innocent suffering?

 B.A.
 Philosophy, New York University 1975

 International Litigation With 40 Years' Experience Crossing Several Disciplines Such As Jurisdiction, The Hague Convention, Venue, Sovereign Immunity, Removal Of Actions From State Courts; International Justice And The Torture Victims' Prevention Act (TVPA).